 Mallorca Bread: Soft Puerto Rican Sweet Rolls

-Thank you, Javi, I am in love with this recipe now.
+Thank you, Javi — I am truly in love with this recipe now and know I’ll be making it again and again.

 Ingredients